Teleport Blog - An Engineer’s Perspective on Onboarding - Oct 21, 2021

 I’ve been a support engineer for over 20 years, across Operations and System & Database Administration.
 I’ve always found something very rewarding about helping people solve problems, which rings true for most people who decide to go into Technical Support.

-In this post, I’ll share my experience as an end user of the access plane tech, going into detail on the significant impact it had on my onboarding experience, along with why I decided to join the team as an employee.
+In this post, I’ll share my experience as an end user of the access platform tech, going into detail on the significant impact it had on my onboarding experience, along with why I decided to join the team as an employee.

 Onboarding: A security pain point